imranelalami/imranelalami.github.io/_posts/2025-06-22-networking_basics_for_cybersecurity.md

 </div>

 ICMP is a helper protocol used mainly for sending error messages and performing diagnostics on a network.
-It doesn’t carry user data like websites or files—instead, it helps devices report problems.
+It doesn’t carry user data like websites or files,instead, it helps devices report problems.
 For example, when you use the "ping" command to test if a server is reachable, your computer sends an ICMP Echo Request, and if the server is alive and reachable, it sends back an Echo Reply.
 If a router along the path is down or the destination is unreachable, ICMP can send back a message to let the sender know.
 It’s part of the Internet layer, just like IP, and plays a key role in network troubleshooting and communication health checks.